hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Overview

-The purpose of this artifact is reproduce the results presented in our paper, and document our dataset and its categorization in order facilitate further research.
+The purpose of this artifact is
+(1) reproduce the results
+presented in our paper,
+and (2) document our dataset
+and the proposed categorization in order facilitate further research.
 Specfically,
 the artifact has the following structure: